Nep-Timeline/Cirno/README.md

-# Freezer-Lite
+# Freezer Lite
-New android tombstone module
+Freezer lite is a free and open-source android tombstone module